|

 GUIOMAR:

-Spanish name from the 13th century Vulgate Cycle of Arthurian romance in
+battle."
+In the 13th century Vulgate Cycle of Arthurian romance, Sir Guiomar is the

-GUNARI: Probably a form of
+a Romani form of

 GUNDISALV: